 - Dissolving and transporting nutrients to the cells

 Problems with Tap Water

 Studies conducted to test the safety of water from various water treatments have raised doubts as to how safe our drinking water really is.
-It’s no secret that many contaminants have been found to be in our drinking water sources, including metals like lead and arsenic which compromise dog’s immune system and microplastics, which causes health hazards.
+It’s no secret that many contaminants have been found to be in our drinking water sources.
+This may include metals like lead and arsenic which compromise dog’s immune system.
+The water may also contain microplastics, which causes health hazards.

 Contaminants and Hazards

 Some of the contaminants in Tap Water that can cause problems in our dogs include:

 - coli – Though most E.coli strains are harmless, there are dangerous strains in public water supplies can be very problematic.
 Coli can cause appetite loss, diarrhea, vomiting, malaise/weakness, and lethargy in dogs.

 - Lead -High doses of lead can cause acute stomach pain, diarrhea, and vomiting in your dog.
 Prolonged exposed can cause your dog to experience seizures, fatigue. and changes in behavior.